puppetlabs/puppet-docs/source/hiera/2.0/custom_backends.markdown

 ### `lookup` Method

-Every backend must define a `lookup(key, scope, order_override, resolution_type, context)` method, which must return either a single value or `nil`.
-The returned value can be a string, number, boolean, array, or hash.
-If no value is found, it should return `nil`.
+Every backend must define a `lookup(key, scope, order_override, resolution_type, context)` method, which must either return a value or throw the symbol `:no_such_key`.

+The returned value can be a string, number, boolean, array, hash, or `nil`.

+If no value is found, the lookup method should call `throw(:no_such_key)` to indicate this.

 The lookup method can do basically anything to acquire its value, but usually uses [the `Backend.datasources` method][datasources] to iterate over the hierarchy (see below).